prometheus/proposals/proposals/0053-proposal-ids.md

 The tasks to do in order to migrate to the new idea.

 * [X] Adjust template and proposal docs.
-* [ ] Rename existing proposal's file to have its PROM-<number>; Leave the old files with a link to a new file, so the old links work.
+* [ ] Rename each existing proposal's file to have its PROM-<number>; Leave the old files with a link to a new file, so the old links work.